bstachmann/git-workshop/markdown-git-uebungen/loesung-intro-commandline-en.md

 nav_order: 0
 ---
-## Solution zu Step 0 - START
+## Solution to Step 0 - START

-## Solution zu Step 1 - Navigation in Übungsverzeichnisse
+## Solution to Step 1 - Navigation in exercise directories

-(aus dem entpackten Zip-File)
+(from the unzipped zip file)

-Navigiere in das Unterverzeichnis `aufgaben/intro-commandline/hallo` und sieh Dir den Inhalt der dort liegenden Datei an.
+Navigate to the subdirectory `aufgaben/intro-commandline/hallo` and look at the content of the file located there.
-Nutze die Tab-Completion, um nicht so viel tippen zu müssen.
+Use tab completion to avoid typing so much.
-Navigiere dann wieder zurück ins übergeordnete Verzeichnis `intro-commandline`.
+Then navigate back to the parent directory `intro-commandline`.

 <pre><code>git-uebungen $ <b>ls</b><br><br>aufgaben  aufgaben.json  loesungen  ueberblick.html  ueberblick.md<br><br></code></pre>